AliyunContainerService/derrick/README.md

 Derrick: a dockerize tool for Aliyun Container Service
 ======================================================
-Derrick is an open source project to set up your project and deploy to Aliyun Container Service.
+Derrick is an open source project that help you to migrate a application to cloud native containerized application.

 Docker Container is cool enough but it is not very easy to set up a complex program with it alone.
 Sometimes you need K8S or Swarm to orchestrate your service and SLB(Server Load Balancer) to balance network flow and so on.